mkudrjasevs/lidarr-tidal/README.md

   - **Port:** 8081 (if using container-name), otherwise the port you exposed the service to
   - **Bypass Proxy for local addresses:** ✅

+> [!CAUTION]
+> If you start using this with an existing installation, you will run into Tidal API limits.
+To better handle that, use the provided `lidarr_refresh_artists.py` script.

 ## Development